Abhi-5005/python-practice/README.md

- Python Practice
+ Python Practice 🐍

-This repository contains my Python basics and data analysis practice.
+This repository contains my Python basics and hands-on practice using Jupyter Notebooks.
-Used for building strong fundamentals for Data Engineering.

- Topics
+ Topics Covered
 - Python Basics
+- Loops
+- Strings
+- Lists & Tuples
 - Functions
+- Lambda Functions

+ Tools Used
-- File Handling
+- Python
-- loop
+- Jupyter Notebook

-- lambda function , etc
+This repo is part of my preparation for Data Engineering.